awslabs/amazon-quicksight-embedding-sdk/README.md

 ### Getting Started
 &nbsp;

-Use `embedVisual` method to embed a QuickSight dashboard.
-It returns a promise of `VisualFrame` type.
+Use `embedVisual` method to embed a dashboard visual.
+It returns a promise of `VisualExperience` type.

 ```typescript
 export class VisualExperience extends BaseExperience<VisualContentOptions, InternalVisualExperience, IVisualExperience, TransformedContentOptions, VisualExperienceFrame> {